jessfraz/blog/content/post/runc-containers-on-the-desktop.md

 Say hello to [github.com/jfrazelle/netns](https://github.com/jfrazelle/netns)!
 So you want your runc containers to have networking, eh?
 How about something super simple like a bridge? `netns` does just that.
-It sets up a simple bridge network for all your runc containers when added via the `prestart` hook.
+It sets up a bridge network for all your runc containers when added via the `prestart` hook.

 It's actually super simple code as well thanks to the awesome